DaytimeDev/GitWrist/README.md

 Right now the app does not show private repos since `read-only` access doesn't seem possible, which for security we will not allow the app to have write access

+### ⚠️ Warning, this project is in alpha and has errors, which are being actively worked on.
+### ⚠️ It is not recommended to use this app yet.

 ## Installation ⤵️
 > This guide will show you how to use the terminal to install to a device -> `Windows`